 The first four caliphs after the death of the Prophet Mohammed were known as the Rashidun caliphate.
 Rashidun comes from the Arabic for "rightly guided", because these caliphs were companions of the Prophet's.
 In 661, the first caliph of the Umayyad clan came to power as leader of the Islamic world.
 The Umayyad dynasty greatly expanded the empire and held on to power until 750, when the Abbasid family seized control.

-The golden age came to an end in 1258, when Baghdad was captured by the Mongols (a people from Central Asia) and the last Abbasid caliph, al-Musta’sim, was killed.
+The Abbasid rule came to an end in 1258, when Baghdad was captured by the Mongols (a people from Central Asia) and the last Abbasid caliph, al-Musta’sim, was killed.
 However, the Islamic faith continued to spread across North and Central Africa, and to Turkey, Central Asia and India.

 Consultant: Philip Parker